 Originally Posted on CARTO.com on August 8, 2017.
-The GoCode Colorado program is an amazing program which brings easier access to government data for citizens, businessess, and most focused upon by the GoCodeCO program, entrepreneurs to leverage as part of a start-up endeavor.
-Xentity is proud to have support the data management and technical services for the last four years, and is contracted for the next five years.
-This article was published by CARTO, a sponsor of last years event, and Xentity support curating content for the article.
+The GoCode Colorado program seeks to provide easier access to government data for citizens, businesses, and governmental agencies within Colorado.
+The program is most focused upon the GoCodeCO program whereby entrepreneurs utilize Colorado open data as part of their startup endeavors.
+Xentity is proud to have supported GoCode Colorado’s data management and technical services for the last four years, and is now contracted for the next five years.
+This article was published by CARTO, a sponsor of last years event, and Xentity supported curating content for the article.

 Local governments have some of the largest stores of publicly available data accessible through their open data portals, yet often face huge challenges when it comes to using that data to address citizen needs.

 Entrepreneurs have some of the most creative approaches to solving people’s needs, but face challenges when it comes to gathering the resources necessary to create and power a solution.

 Together, governments and entrepreneurs make a good match for solution-oriented collaboration.

 Cities, local governments, and entrepreneurs are working together, through hackathons and app challenges, to solve problems and create successful businesses.
 It’s no surprise to us that the most successful businesses are pairing open data with location intelligence. (something we’ve talked about on our blog before).

 Go Code Colorado